 Data are available from 1980 to the present, and projections are given for the next two years.
 Additionally, medium-term projections are available for selected indicators.
 For some countries, data are incomplete or unavailable for certain years.

 Data for Macao Special Administrative Region and the Commonwealth of Puerto Rico are included in data aggregated for the advanced economies.
 Macao is a Special Administrative Region of China, and Puerto Rico is a territory of the United States, but the WEO maintains statistical data for both economies on a separate and independent basis.

 Argentina’s and Venezuela’s consumer prices are excluded from all the WEO groups’ aggregates.

-As in the October 2014 WEO, data for Syria are excluded from 2011 onward because of the ongoing conflict and the related lack of data.
+As in the October 2015 WEO, data for Syria are excluded from 2011 onward because of the ongoing conflict and the related lack of data.

 Historical versions of this dataset since 21 April 2010 are available.

 The information about original data source is available only to Professional users.

 Are you sure you want to send the dataset for verification?